 Can I use SSC to develop Software as-a Service (SaaS)?
 Yes, this is a central use-case for SSC.
 SSC is a general IaaS and as such well suited for building PaaS and SaaS solutions, and for serving general DevOps needs.

 Can I use SSC to host SaaS to an external community?
-Maybe.
-But in this case you need to cover the cost of the resources used.
-Contact SNIC with your request.
+Maybe, contact SNIC with your request.
 Also, remember to look at the service description and remember that it is your responsibility to provide a robust solution – SSC is not backed up and do not offer disaster recovery guarantees.
 Hosting of mission-critical production databases and frontends may be better handled by a commercial provider with a stronger SLA, or by your local IT-unit at your university/department.